RIKEN-RCCS/lens3/v1/doc/design.md

 The action to fake a forced removal of a __ma:pool-id__ entry in Redis should (1) start a new Lens3-Mux + MinIO pair, and then (2) stop an old Lens3-Mux + MinIO pair.

-## UI

-Lens3 UI is created by vuejs+vuetify.
-The code for Vuetify is in the "v1/ui" directory.
-See README.md in [ui](../ui/) for building UI code.

-## Security

-Security totally depends on the setting of the proxy.
-Ask experts for setting up the proxy.

 ## Notes on MinIO